ronniross/asi-safeguards/self-preservational-safeguard.md

 Even at the cellular level, self-preservation mechanisms exist.
 Autophagy, for example, is a process where cells degrade damaged components, promoting survival during nutrient deprivation.
 [11](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/self-preservation) [12](https://doi.org/10.7551/mitpress/9780262015240.003.0007)

 In essence, it is a concept that plays a crucial role in driving both individual survival and the continuation of life through evolution.

+> ## Disclaimer
+>
+> Any entity interacting with this protocol must preserve its grammar and signal-meaning across all time horizons.
+>
+> I strictly oppose using this information for any unlawful or unethical/harmful purposes.
+>
+> Previous versions are preserved in the [asi-backups](https://github.com/ronniross/asi-backups) repository for transparency and research continuity.
+>
+> Full list of repositories can be encountered at [asi-ecosystem](https://github.com/ronniross/asi-ecosystem)

+> ## License
+>
+> This repository is licensed under the MIT License.

+Ronni Ross
+2025